Rebecca Boudreaux, Ph.D., President & CEO

-Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Director of Engineering at Oberon Fuels.
+Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Vice President of Engineering at Oberon Fuels.
 He is an innovative, hands on player-coach with a proven ability to provide the leadership necessary to generate and deliver strategic and effective solutions in highly competitive, rapidly changing business environments.

 Bipin leads in-house technology development and application of Oberon’s technology for the company’s California Energy Commission (CEC) project and other projects in the pipeline.
 In addition, he is leading the demonstration plant commissioning slated for Fall 2020 and the production of the first renewable DME fuel in the United States.
 He continues to assess third-party technologies on an ongoing basis and integrate innovation solutions into the Oberon product offerings.

 Prior to joining Oberon Fuels, Bipin was Chief Technology Engineer at Siluria Technologies, a company whose technology transforms methane into transportation fuels and commodity chemicals, where he led the development of the commercial units focused on its OCM and ETL technologies.